Junction40/comp0111-repo-analysis/README.md

 3. Set the `analysed-repository` value to the repository you want to analyse in the format of `"*USER_NAME*/*REPO_NAME*"`.
 For the example described at the beginning of this section, this value would be `"PyGithub/PyGithub"`.

+4. Set the `filter_date` variable to the date from which you want to save comments onwards.
+If you want to keep all comments, you can simply choose a reasonably old date that will encompass all commits since the beginning of the repository (e.g. 30 years ago).
+PLEASE NOTE: the format of the date is European with 4-digit year, e.g. 25/12/2000.

-4. In the `results` directory, create a file named `results_*REPO_NAME*.csv` with only the name of the repo you wish to analyse.
+5. In the `results` directory, create a file named `results_*REPO_NAME*.csv` with only the name of the repo you wish to analyse.
 For the example above, this would be `results_PyGithub.csv`.

-5. You can now run the `comment-analysis-script.py` to see your results.
+6. You can now run the `comment-analysis-script.py` to see your results.

 ## Enterprise GitHub Repositories